fshi/computeMBH_FV/README.txt

 Pre-computed GMM (k=128) and pca projection matrix::

 	You can use the pre-computed GMMs and pca matrix for the attached parameter “MBH_parameters_input.txt”.
-If you change the parameters, it is important to recompute the GMMs and pca with attached project "getGMM".
-The pre-computed GMM files can be found inside the sub-directory: "\computed GMMs". "gmmResults0.yml" is for root, "gmmResults1.yml" is for parts, and "pca_Mat.yml" is for PCA.
+If you change the parameters, it is important to recompute the GMMs and pca with attached project "getGMMs".
+The pre-computed GMM files can be found inside the sub-directory: "\computed GMMs". "gmmResults0.yml"(MBHx) and "gmmResults2.yml"(MBHy) are for root, "gmmResults1.yml" (MBHx)and "gmmResu3ts1.yml" (MBHy) are for parts, and "pca_Mat.yml" is for PCA.
 You need to copy them into your working directory.

 Default::

      The default setup of the code is: Dual_L1 optical flow algorithm with OCL (GPU) computation.
-If you don't have GPU or want to use efficient Farmeback optical flow method, you need to change the code in "integralVideo.cpp" by undefine: "#define _USE_OCL_OPTICAL_FLOW_" and "#define _USE_DUAL_L1_OF_ "
+If you don't have GPU or want to use efficient Farmeback optical flow method, you need to change the code in "integralVideo.cpp" by undefining: "#define _USE_OCL_OPTICAL_FLOW_" and "#define _USE_DUAL_L1_OF_ "

 Steps to do testing/training:

-1. To run the program, you need to have the dataset videos, and replace (const string dirName = "C:\\dataSets\\hmdb51\\";) with your dataset directory.
+1. To run the program, you need to have the dataset videos, and replace (const string dirName = "C:\\Feng\\hmdb51\\";) with your dataset directory.
 For simplicity, the videos from the same class are stored in a subdirectory.
 One class, one subdirectory, marked with 1,2,3...
 2. You need to include “MBH_parameters_input.txt” file inside your working directory as input parameters.
 3. You can learn GMMs and pca projection matrix by running "getGMM.exe".
 However, you can also use the pre-computed GMM files inside the sub-directory: "\computed GMMs".
 4. Next step is to run "getTrainTestData.exe".
 After running the *getTrainTestData*, you should get the files representing each video file with bag-of-features representation (one .dat file for one video clip).
 I assume that you are testing with HMDB51 dataset, and all the .dat files are stored inside the sub-directory, such as random1, random2,..., random51.